Botulism toxins, usually consumed in food, can weaken or paralyze muscles.

 Laboratory tests to confirm the diagnosis may be done, but treatment cannot be delayed until the results are known.
 To help eliminate any unabsorbed toxin, doctors may give activated charcoal by mouth or through a tube passed through the nose or mouth and into the stomach.

 Vital signs (pulse, breathing rate, blood pressure, and temperature) are measured often.
 If breathing problems begin, people are transferred to an intensive care unit and may be temporarily placed on a mechanical ventilator.
-Such treatment has reduced the percentage of deaths due to botulism from about 70% in the early 1900s to less than 10%.
+Such treatment has reduced the percentage of deaths due to botulism from about 70% in the early 1900s to less than 10% in current times.

 A substance that blocks the action of the toxins (antitoxin) is given as soon as possible after botulism has been diagnosed.
+Antitoxin can be given to adults and children but is not recommended for infants under 1 year of age; a different antitoxin is available for infant botulism.
 It is most likely to help if given within 72 hours of when symptoms begin.
 The antitoxin may slow or stop further physical deterioration, so that the body can heal itself over a period of months.
 However, the antitoxin cannot undo damage already done.
 Also, some people have a serious allergic (anaphylactic) reaction to the antitoxin, which is derived from horse serum, or they may develop serum sickness.

 If needed, people who cannot swallow can be fed through a thin plastic feeding tube (a nasogastric tube) inserted through the nose and down the throat.